SikuliX/sikulix.github.io/website/docs/intro.md

 A combination of GUI aware tools and SikuliX already exists (e.g. together with Selenium for web apps).

 :::important
-- SikuliX needs a real screen running the application under test or at least some equivalent virtual solution
+- SikuliX needs a real screen running the application under test
+- or at least some equivalent virtual solution
-- SikuliX is only available on PCs/Workstations running Windows, Mac or Linux and having a Java version 6+
+- SikuliX is only available on PCs/Workstations running Windows, Mac or Linux
+- and needs a Java version 8+
 :::

 ---